COVID-19 outbreak declared in one St. Clair College program

 Share:

-WINDSOR, ONT. -- The Windsor-Essex County Health Unit declared a COVID-19 outbreak Wednesday in one St. Clair College program.
+WINDSOR, ONT. -- The Windsor-Essex County Health Unit declared a COVID-19 outbreak Wednesday among a St. Clair College program.

 A new release from the college and health unit says the program outbreak affects two different semesters at the South Windsor campus.